 EBSCO eBook Collection

 EBSCO eBook Collection – Over 11,000 eBooks.
 Digital full-text versions of books such as reference works, scholarly monographs, fiction, and a wide variety general interest titles for all ages – Books can be read on computers and also downloaded to a variety of devices.
-(The loan period is 7 days). – help - You can also click here to download step-by-step instructions for using EBSCO ebooks at the Plymouth Public Library.
+(The loan period is 7 days). – help - You can also click here to view a tutorial with step-by-step instructions for using EBSCO ebooks.

 EBSCO eBook Public Library Collection

 EBSCO eBook Public Library Collection – wide variety of titles for all ages including cookbooks, crafts and hobbies, health, and more – includes over 25,000 e-book titles in a variety of subjects and topics including self-help, health and fitness, games, crafts and hobbies, medical, cooking and religion.
 Each title can be read either on a computer or downloaded to a variety of devices.
-(The loan period is 7 days). help - You can also click here to download step-by-step instructions for using EBSCO ebooks at the Plymouth Public Library.
+(The loan period is 7 days). help - You can also click here to view a tutorial with step-by-step instructions for using EBSCO ebooks.

 Encyclopedia Britannica – Explore the updated online encyclopedia with hundreds of thousands of articles, biographies,videos, images and websites.
 Especially for kids, check Britannica Public Library Edition for Kids includes both the Britannica Elementary Encyclopedia and Compton’s by Britannica geared to middle school students behind an interface designed for the younger public library audience.
 Features of Britannica for Kids include: Video, animation, and audio clips; help on writing research papers, book reviews, science reports, and oral presentations; Biography Browse; Discover America, statistics and summary information for each state; Learning Materials, interactive exercises and study guides; Workspace for organizing research projects and spell checker